What is the engagement about?

 The Council is doing everything in its power to persuade the Mayor and TfL to extend the Bakerloo Line to Catford.
 In early 2017, TfL undertook a public consultation on extending the Bakerloo line to Lewisham.
 You can read a report of the consultation here.

 Who is Team Catford?

 We are a team who specialise in engagement, film making, placemaking, social media and meanwhile use.
 We all live in the borough, mainly Catford, and are passionate about leading a change that reflects the character of Catford.
-We're leading on major community engagement on behalf of Lewisham Council and are here to make sure that everyone who lives, works, socialises, shops, commutes or runs a business in Catford has their say as our neighbourhood changes.
+Team Catford on behalf of Lewisham Council is supporting the Council’s appointed architect team - Studio Egret West and Carl Turner Architects - with engagement on the framework plan.

 How can we take part?

-Come along to one of our engagement events which are held at least every month at different times and days of the week.
+Come along to one of our engagement events, which are being held throughout spring and summer 2019.

 Pick up the phone and call us on 0800 772 0475